Start9Labs/documentation/site/source/user-manual/connecting/connecting-lan/lan-os/lan-mac.rst

 Trusting Embassy CA on Mac
 ==========================

+.. note:: Using Tor to download your LAN certificate is required for security reasons

 #.
+Using a Tor browser of your choice, visit your Embassy and download your LAN certificate from the *Embassy tab > LAN > Download Root CA*

-Locate your Embassy's Root CA, right click, then click *Open with > Keychain Access*.
+#.
+Navigate to your Embassy's Root CA that you just downloaded, right click, then click *Open with > Keychain Access*.

     .. figure:: /_static/images/ssl/embassy_lan_setup1.png
         :width: 60%